jehirsch10/NLLogbook/README.md

 Project to explore using SpringBoot, Markdown, and light natural language processing to improve olog-es and thus to improve olog-service.

-*The curl command to set up the index properly is included in the mappind_definitions.sh file.*
+*The curl command to set up the index properly is included in the mapping_definitions.sh file.*

 *Note that authentication/authorization is not required.